Steve Smith Sr.: 2008 season

 Smith made headlines during the 2008 training camp when he was involved in an altercation with teammate Ken Lucas on August 1, 2008.
 Smith broke Lucas's nose during the fight and was later sent home for the remainder of the day after reportedly apologizing.
 Smith was given a two-game suspension by the team.
 Smith then suffered a severe concussion during the 2008 preseason opener against the Indianapolis Colts, where Smith was hit in the head when catching a pass.
 He continued to play that game, but did not travel with the team to their next game against the Philadelphia Eagles.
 After returning from suspension and scoring his first touchdown of the 2008 season, Smith presented the ball to Lucas on the sideline.

+In Week 7, against the Saints, Smith had six receptions for 122 yards and a touchdown in the 30–7 victory.
+In Week 8, a 27–23 win over the Cardinals, he had five receptions for 117 yards and two touchdowns.
+In Week 12, a 45–28 road loss to the Falcons, he had eight receptions for 168 yards.
+In Week 15, against the Broncos, he had nine receptions for 165 yards and a touchdown in the 30–10 win.
+In Week 17, against the Saints, he had five receptions for 134 yards and a touchdown in the 33–31 win.

-Despite his 2-game suspension, Smith was voted to play in the 2009 Pro Bowl after he managed to catch 78 passes for 1,421 receiving yards and 6 touchdowns, leading the NFL in receiving yards per game.
+Despite his two-game suspension, Smith was voted to play in the 2009 Pro Bowl after he managed to catch 78 passes for 1,421 receiving yards and six touchdowns, leading the NFL in receiving yards per game.
+He had a receiving touchdown in the Panthers' Divisional Round loss to the Cardinals.

 2009 season

-During Week 16 of the 2009 NFL season, Smith broke his left forearm on a touchdown catch in a game against the New York Giants causing him to sit out the final game of the year.
-Smith finished the year with 982 yards on 65 receptions and 7 touchdowns, just 18 yards shy of a fifth consecutive 1,000 yard receiving season.
+In Week 2, against the Atlanta Falcons on the road, Smith had eight receptions for 131 yards in a 28–20 win.
+In Week 15, he had nine receptions for 157 yards and a touchdown in a 26–7 win over the Vikings.
+During Week 16, he broke his left forearm on a touchdown catch in a game against the New York Giants causing him to sit out the final game of the year.
+Smith finished the year with 982 yards on 65 receptions and sven touchdowns, just 18 yards shy of a fifth consecutive 1,000 yard receiving season.
 On January 1, 2010, Smith was placed on injured reserve following the injury, and on June 19, 2010, Smith broke his arm again while playing flag football.